agneslai/front-end-challenges/newsletter-sign-up/README.md

 Users should be able to:

+- Add their email and submit the form
+- See a success message with their email after successfully submitting the form
+- See form validation messages if:
+  - The field is left empty
+  - The email address is not formatted correctly
+- View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

 ### Screenshot